isaacbernat/presentations/optimise/final.md

 <div ><img src="./images/img_v00ii.py.png" height="100%"/></div>

 ???
+## Euclidean Algorithm

-Well known Euclidean algorithm that does the job.
+The classic algorithm does the job.
 The first version would probably be good enough and look reasonable for most cases, but it can be further simplified as we see below (and use less variables, assignments, etc).

 ---